JacquesRogueOne/java17_to_java18/README.md

 All the new features and other things related to Java 18 can be found [here](https://jdk.java.net/18/)

+You are on the _correction_ branch which proposes solutions by using features of Java 18.

 ## What do I need for this kata ?
 * Git to check out this code
 * Maven for dependencies